codeoverflow-org/nodecg-io-docs/docs/samples/rcon.md

 ## Using the RCON sample bundle

-The rcon sample bundle in `samples/rcon-minecraft` shows how to send a command to a Minecraft server.
+The RCON sample bundle in `samples/rcon-minecraft` shows how to send a command to a Minecraft server.

 ### Prerequisites